 Over recent years, Alternative Provision (AP) has expanded and evolved in line with the ever-changing landscape of our education system and forms an integral part of it.
 Approximately, 32,083 children and young people are educated across at least 761 AP settings in England.
-The Government SEND (Special Educational Needs and Disabilities) and alternative provision green paper 2023, sets out a vision to reduce inequalities through a single national SEND and AP system with new standards in offering tailored support for children and young people.
+The Government SEND and alternative provision green paper 2023, sets out a vision to reduce inequalities through a single national SEND and AP system with new standards in offering tailored support for children and young people.

 The aim of AP is to address the additional needs of children and young people which are not being met in mainstream schools.
-AP is accessed for a variety of reasons, including when school staff are unable to meet the diverse needs of the children and young people perhaps due to lack of training, funding and other resources.
-It may also be at the request of the families or other professional in terms of what is best for the child or young person.
+AP is accessed when school staff are unable to meet these diverse needs of the children due to lack of training, funding and other resources, and so referrals are made.